 I also work with adult children trying to overcome the negative effects of having a narcissistic parent and I have certification in Dr. McBride’s ‘Will I Ever Be Good Enough’ (WIEBGE) recovery program.

 In addition to providing counseling I conduct workshops and presentations for schools, businesses, and community organizations.

 My career began at Johns Hopkins Hospital where I supported people impacted by medical trauma, substance abuse, and psychiatric issues.
-I then went on to supervise an addiction treatment program for pregnant women and to counsel children and teenagers in school systems.
-Later in my career I worked in managed care where I was in executive leadership roles at UnitedHealthcare and held management positions at Cigna.
+I then went on to supervise an addiction treatment program and to counsel children and teenagers in school systems.
+Later in my career I worked in managed care where I served as Regional Vice President of Clinical Operations at UnitedHealthcare and held management and program development positions at Cigna.

 I received a Master of Clinical Social Work degree from the University of Maryland Baltimore and a Bachelor of Social Work Degree from the University of Maryland Baltimore County.
 I am licensed in the State of Georgia as a Licensed Clinical Social Worker (LCSW), hold certification in Intrinsic Coaching, and am a member of the National Association of Social Workers.

 On a more personal note, I am married and have two children.